tokern/piicatcher/README.md

 ## Quick Start

-PiiCatcher is available as a command-line application.
+PIICatcher is available as a command-line application.

 To install use pip: